lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

              Attemp++

 ~~~~
-{: #Fig-ACKAlwaysRcv title='Receiver State Machine for the ACK Always Mode'}
+{: #Fig-ACKAlwaysRcv title='Receiver State Machine for the ACK-Always Mode'}